hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 The Walker XS has been  especially designed for children.
 This pole can be used very versatile e.g. for nordic walking or trail running.

-The Walker XS comes with the Speed Lock 2 system.
+The Walker XS comes with the Speed Lock 2 system.’

 <hr>